With Professional Certification as a grades 1-6 teacher in New York State

 Content Pedagogy courses (12 points).

-Students in the MA-CUED program take 3 points (typically, a single class) in each of the four “core” elementary subject areas.
+Students in the MA-CUED degree program take 3 points (typically, a single class) in each of the four “core” elementary subject areas.
 Selection is made from a wide array of courses, some within Curriculum and Teaching, most from other departments.
 Following are examples of suitable courses in each area.
-Again, there are generally a good number of other possibilities.
 Students are encouraged to search out and propose other courses to their advisor.
 The basic criterion for such courses is that they will extend the student’s understanding of both the content and of pedagogies appropriate to that content.

 MSTM 5010 Mathematics in the Elementary School (3) Fall